keboola/connection-docs/extractors/other/http/index.md

 {: .image-popup}
 ![Screenshot - Create configuration](/extractors/other/http/ui1.png)

-## Setting Base URL
+## Set Base URL

-Base URL is the prefix (eg `htttps://mydomain.com`) for all downloaded CSV files from the given website.
+A base URL is the prefix (for example, `htttps://mydomain.com`) for all downloaded CSV files from a given website.

 {: .image-popup}
 ![Screenshot - Base URL](/extractors/other/http/ui2.png)

-The base URL can also contain folder specification if the same folder is used for all files downloaded using this Base URL.
+The base URL can also contain folder specification if the same folder is used for all files downloaded using this base URL.

-## Adding Tables
+## Add Tables

 {: .image-popup}
 ![Screenshot - Create table](/extractors/other/http/ui3.png)